Timdenders/Colonization-Conquerors/README.md

 ![choose_function](images/testing_1.png)

 Once selected, you will be taken to a testing script which includes the name of the original script the function was located in followed by the suffix 'Test.gd' as shown below.
-Since GDScript files are typically placed in a directory called 'Scripts', the extension automatically creates a folder called 'Test' with a subdirectory called 'Scripts'.
+Since GDScript files are typically placed in a directory called 'Scripts', the extension automatically creates a folder called 'test' with a subdirectory called 'Scripts'.
 Any tests created for functions belonging to the script 'Tilemap' will now automatically be placed in 'test/Scripts/TilemapTest.gd'.

 ![open_test_file](images/testing_3.png)